adobe-type-tools/Adobe-KR/README.md

 ---
 ## Supplement 8—Adobe-KR-8

-Supplement 8 adds 3,622 glyphs, specifically CIDs 18837 through 22458, for additional hanja beyond those in Supplement 7.
+Supplement 8 adds 3,622 glyphs, specifically CIDs 18858 through 22479, for additional hanja beyond those in Supplement 7.
 Glyphs for the 2,856 hanja in the KS X 1002 character set standard are included.
-The rest of the glyphs in Supplement 8 are mainly for hanja that are included in the [*Inmyeong-yong Hanja*](https://help.scourt.go.kr/nm/images/hanja/hanja_2015.pdf) (인명용 한자/人名用漢字) set that is published by the Supreme Court of Korea (*Daebeobwon*/대법원/大法院), 665 of which are encoded in the URO and Extensions A, B, E, and F. 18 are supported by the IVD (Ideographic Variation Database) via the registered KRName IVD collection, and one outlier will be in Extension G with U+30726 as its tentative code point.
+The rest of the glyphs in Supplement 8 are mainly for hanja that are included in the [*Inmyeong-yong Hanja*](https://help.scourt.go.kr/nm/images/hanja/hanja_2015.pdf) (인명용 한자/人名用漢字) set that is published by the Supreme Court of Korea (*Daebeobwon*/대법원/大法院), 665 of which are encoded in the URO and Extensions A, B, E, and F. 18 are supported by the IVD (Ideographic Variation Database) via the registered KRName IVD collection, and one outlier will be in Extension G and is therefore not yet encoded.
 Also included are 81 additional hanja, 73 of which are from GB/T 12052 (PRC), with the remaining eight from KPS 9566 (DPRK).

 ### Special Notes

-Although the CID that corresponds to the glyph for Extension G U+30726 ⿰氵恩 (tentative), CID+22440, is stable, its identity&mdash;as specified in the fourth column of the [*Adobe-KR-9_ordering.txt*](https://github.com/adobe-type-tools/Adobe-KR/raw/master/Adobe-KR-9_ordering.txt) ordering file as the glyph named *uni30726*, along with its Unicode mapping&mdash;are subject to change.
+Although the CID that corresponds to the glyph for Extension G ideograph ⿰氵恩, CID+22461, is stable, its identity&mdash;as specified in the fourth column of the [*Adobe-KR-9_ordering.txt*](https://github.com/adobe-type-tools/Adobe-KR/raw/master/Adobe-KR-9_ordering.txt) ordering file as the glyph named *u01200*, named after its U-Source source reference, UTC-01200&mdash;will eventually change to reflect the final Extension G code point, and it will then become encoded.

 ---
 ## Supplement 9—Adobe-KR-9

-Supplement 9 adds 417 glyphs, specifically CIDs 22459 through 22875, foreign languages, such as those for extended Latin, Greek, Cyrillic, and Japanese kana.
+Supplement 9 adds 417 glyphs, specifically CIDs 22480 through 22896, foreign languages, such as those for extended Latin, Greek, Cyrillic, and Japanese kana.
 While most of the characters that are supported by these glyphs are in the KS X 1001 character set standard, I need to point out that this Supplement actually includes glyphs for characters outside of that standard, such as U+03C2 ς GREEK SMALL LETTER FINAL SIGMA for making Greek functional, and additional kana and kana-related characters, such as U+30FC ー KATAKANA-HIRAGANA PROLONGED SOUND MARK, which is necessary for katakana, along with appropriate vertical forms.

 ---
 ## Example OpenType Fonts

-In the [latest release](https://github.com/adobe-type-tools/Adobe-KR/releases/latest) of this project you will find two fully-functional, ready-to-install, and style-linked example OpenType fonts that include all 22,876 glyphs of Adobe-KR-9.
+In the [latest release](https://github.com/adobe-type-tools/Adobe-KR/releases/latest) of this project you will find two fully-functional, ready-to-install, and style-linked example OpenType fonts that include all 22,897 glyphs of Adobe-KR-9.
 The fonts are based on the open source [*Source Han Serif*](https://github.com/adobe-fonts/source-han-serif/) Pan-CJK typeface design.

-Recommended OpenType GSUB feature definitions, along with specific definitions of the &#x27;[halt](https://docs.microsoft.com/en-us/typography/opentype/spec/features_fj#a-namehalt-idhaltatag-halt)&#x27; (*Alternate Half Widths*) and &#x27;[vhal](https://docs.microsoft.com/en-us/typography/opentype/spec/features_uz#a-namevhal-idvhalatag-vhal)&#x27; (*Alternate Vertical Half Metrics*) GPOS features, will be published after this specification is no longer in Beta.
+Recommended OpenType GSUB feature definitions, along with specific definitions of the &#x27;[halt](https://docs.microsoft.com/en-us/typography/opentype/spec/features_fj#a-namehalt-idhaltatag-halt)&#x27; (*Alternate Half Widths*) and &#x27;[vhal](https://docs.microsoft.com/en-us/typography/opentype/spec/features_uz#a-namevhal-idvhalatag-vhal)&#x27; (*Alternate Vertical Half Metrics*) GPOS features, will be published at a later date.

-### Special Notes

-We are aware of an issue when using these fonts in the Notepad and Excel apps on Windows OS, specifically that the compatibility jamo and first two modern hangul syllables&mdash;U+AC00 &#xAC00; and U+AC01 &#xAC01;&mdash;may not display unless they are followed by a space.
-The Word app on Windows OS also appears to be unable to export PDFs when using these fonts.
-These issues will be investigated during the Beta period.

 ---
 ## Special Glyphs & Other Notes